Lyft says May rides jump 26% from prior month

-(Reuters) - Ride-hailing firm Lyft Inc (LYFT.O) said on Tuesday that rides on its platform rose 26% in May from the previous month, with strong growth from cities where coronavirus-induced restrictions have been eased.
+(Reuters) - Ride-hailing firm Lyft Inc said on Tuesday that rides on its platform rose 26% in May from the previous month helped by strong growth in cities where coronavirus-induced restrictions have been eased.

+Lyft’s shares rose 4.2% to $33.02 in extended trading after the company said rides had risen week-over-week for seven consecutive weeks since the week ended April 12.

+“For the last three weekends, as restrictions on certain activities were eased in parts of the country, there was stronger relative sequential growth in weekend rides versus weekly rides on Lyft’s rideshare platform,” the company said.

 Lyft expects adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) loss for the second quarter to not exceed $325 million if average daily volumes in June remain unchanged from May levels.